gpauloski/BERT-PyTorch/README.md

 $ conda activate bert-pytorch
 ```

 Install NVIDIA APEX.
-Note this step requires `nvcc` and may fail if done on systems without a GPU (e.g. install APEX on a compute node).
+Note this step requires `nvcc` and may fail if done on systems without a GPU (i.e. install APEX on a compute node).
 ```
 $ git clone https://github.com/NVIDIA/apex
 $ cd apex